 Finding Imatest Help

-• Starting in Imatest 2021.2, right-clicking on most buttons in the Imatest main window (including the tabbed box on the right) opens a help document for the button function.
-Find Imatest Help (in the Help tab) opens a local window with ways to find help (similar to what’s on this page).
+- Starting in Imatest 2021.2, right-clicking on most buttons in the Imatest main window (including the tabbed box on the right) opens a help document for the button function.
+Help tab) opens a local window with ways to find help (similar to what’s on this page). (in the

-• Help guide (in the Help tab) opens a window with helpful links.
+- Help tab) opens a window with helpful links. (in the

 If you’re starting out, sample images for several modules can be downloaded from Github.